Sabina9425/course-work/README.md

 # course-work
-This repository the functionality for the account operations widget
+This repository contains the functionality for the account operations widget